coderofsalvation/coderofsalvation.github.io/tech/bash-coffeescript-es6-and-the-curly-religion.md

     if( ismoving( $ball ) ){
       move( $ball, array(3,8) );               <- js: definately cool, so precise!
-    }                                             ..typescript even more confusing!
+    }                                             ..typescript even more precise!

 Heck, we might even define 'not cool' as 'programming for children'.
 And lets not forget how cool/uncool it gets when doing _functional_ programming: